Mom and Dad, 2019

 34" x 38" x 6"

-Stern jointly possesses degrees in anthropology and studio art, and her works reflect the influence of non-Western and outsider art, as well as a prevailing interest in human memory and story-telling.
-Describing the figures in her works as “little people who live in my head,” the artist encourages the viewer to make a personal connection with the figures and scenes depicted therein.
-The viewer can relate Stern’s figures to herself or people she has met in her life, and these associations can bring up forgotten memories and experiences from her subconscious, creating a dialogue between viewer and subject.
+Stern's background enccompasses both anthropology and studio art.
+Her works reflect the influence of non-Western art, as well as a prevailing interest in personal and collective memory and the translation of memory into narrative.
+Describing the figures in her works as “little people who live in my head,” the artist encourages viewers to realize intimate connections with the people and scenes depicted.